wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 ### [Simple Power Armor HUD](https://www.nexusmods.com/newvegas/mods/86369)

-A stripped down and updated version of No PipBoy in Power Armor, which uses a holopanel instead.
+A stripped down and updated version of No PipBoy in Power Armor, which replaces the pip-boy with a holopanel while wearing power armor.

 #### Installation: